Missing Tooth Replacement

 After the x-ray images have been taken and the surgical guide has been created, our dentist will place the dental implant in the area of the missing tooth.
 The implant itself is a durable titanium post that will be inserted inside the gum and anchored to the jawbone.
 Over the next few months, the implant should fuse to the bone.
 A temporary crown can be affixed to the post during this period.
 Once the fusion process is complete, our dentist will have a custom-designed dental crown ready to place on top of it.
 The crown will be secured to the post with a strong cement, and it will be color-tinted and polished so that it provides a virtually seamless blend with surrounding teeth.
-The results should look and feel so natural that it may be a challenge to tell the artificial tooth apart from your natural teeth!
+The results will look and feel so natural that it may be a challenge to tell the implant tooth apart from your natural teeth!